lrsec/linbox_server/README.md

 But if you want to use **emojis**, you need to use mysql version **5.6+**, and config the character set to *utf8mb4*.

 ### Predefined Tables
-You can find all mysql operations in package ```com.linbox
+You can find all mysql operations in package ```com.linbox.im.server.storage```

-There are 3 tables predefined in programs:
+There are 4 tables predefined in programs, sql script could be find in [docs/mysql.sql](src/main/docs/mysql.sql)
 *